veronikakontos/veronikakontos/README.md

 #### I'm a Full-Stack Developer passionate about programming and coding, creating technology to elevate people, sharing ideas, and building community.
 My favorite technologies I have been working with include Python, JavaScript, Java, SQL, HTML5, CSS​
 #### I am ready and excited to excel my skills to the next level with knowledge and experiences with frameworks and libraries such as
-- Django, Flask, NodeJS, ReactJS, ExpressJS, MongooseJS, Spring Boot, Hibernate, AngularJS, Typescript,jQuery, Bootstrap
+- Django, Flask, NodeJS, ReactJS, ExpressJS, MongooseJS, Spring Boot, Hibernate, AngularJS, Typescript, jQuery, Bootstrap
 - Databases MySQL, MongoDB

 #### My interest in coding led me to start a new career and open doors to new opportunities I am excited about